 MedTreks Kenya 10th Global Health Field Seminar

-This past July, our 10th MedTreks Kenya Global Health Field Seminar took place at Village HopeCore International in Chogoria, Kenya.
+This past July, the 10th MedTreks Kenya Global Health Field Seminar took place at Village HopeCore International in Chogoria, Kenya.

-This program is a partnership between MedTreks International and Village HopeCore International.
+This program is a partnership between Village HopeCore International and MedTreks International.
 The model for this program was created back in 2006 when I witnessed first hand the HopeCore staff working tirelessly with dedication to bring healthcare to their rural communities.
 I began to brainstorm strategies for a cross-cultural learning experience - where both HopeCore and visitors from outside of the country, would benefit from a collaborative knowledge exchange program.

 As a medical professional working in the United States, I often hear other medical professionals share their frustration in humanitarian medicine endeavors: " I want to give back, I want to go work abroad - but I am not sure how to get started and how do I know if the organization is doing what they say they are?”